Small Claims

 • The clerk of the small claims court will give you a hearing when issuing the “Order of Court and Notice to Defendant”.
 The hearing is set within 40 calendar days of the issuance of the order.

-• You must have a copy of the “Small Claims Complaint” and the “Order of Court and Notice to Defendant” served on the defendant.
+• You must have a copy of the “Small Claims Complaint” and the “Order of Court and Notice to Defendant” served on each defendant.

 • The defendant must be served in the county where they reside.

-• The defendant must be served not less than 5 days before the hearing date set by the clerk of the small claims court.
+• The defendant must be served not less than five (5) business days before the hearing date set by the clerk of the small claims court.
 If service can not be made on the defendant within this time, you can ask the clerk of court to reset the hearing date.

 • The clerk of the small claims court has a list of levying officers in our area.
 You will be required to pay all fees of the levying officer or the sheriff.
 The fees for service varies, you should contact the levying officer or the sheriff for the fees they charge.